microsoft/CCF/doc/build_apps/logging_cpp.rst

 Application Endpoints
 ---------------------

-The implementation of :cpp:func:`ccfapp::make_user_endpoints()` should return a subclass of :cpp:class:`ccf::BaseEndpointRegistry`, passing a reference to the node context if access to node-local subsystems is required.
+The implementation of :cpp:func:`ccfapp::make_user_endpoints()` should return a subclass of :cpp:class:`ccf::endpoints::EndpointRegistry`, containing the endpoints that constitute the app.

 .. literalinclude:: ../../samples/apps/logging/logging.cpp
     :language: cpp